 What A PNP Does

 A PNP can work in primary care or acute care.
 Those who work in primary care develop the extensive knowledge needed to treat patients below the age of 21.
 This includes well-care, preventive medicine and management of acute and chronic conditions.
-PNP learns holistic care that seeks to attain optimal health outcomes not only for individual patients but also for families and communities.
+A PNP learns holistic care that seeks to attain optimal health outcomes not only for individual patients but also for families and communities.

 Quality Master of Science in Nursing programs prepare pediatric nursing practitioners with the latest healthcare strategies, including the use of technology, to handle the complex situations that frequently arise in pediatric healthcare.
-PNP may work in a hospital, doctor’s clinic, school, community center, and telehealth center.
+A PNP may work in a hospital, doctor’s clinic, school, community center, and telehealth center.
 The top practice setting for PNPs is hospital outpatient clinics.

 The Shortage of PNP Nurses